Steve-Fenton/Katelyn/README.md

  - Ignore document hashes (i.e. crawl the page, ignoring the location hash)
  - Expose a crawl delay to caller
  - Method of indicating a partial failure (i.e. one module failed, but a page is still being served)
+ - Multi-domain service to slow-crawl a list of domains (supply a FilePath to a file with one line per domain)

 ## TODO

  - Sample listeners (i.e. dogstatsd, eventlog)
- - Multi-domain service to slow-crawl a list of domains